RohitPatil555/dpdk-book/docs/modules/threading.md

 ```

 If we look at output we can see only one lcore-worker-2 is running.
 But we provided two core "-l 1-2".
 Why this is happening ?
-It is very easy, in DPDK main thread also act as lcore.
-And its name kept same as process name.
+In DPDK main thread also act as lcore and hence we not see 2 thread with name as "lcore".

-If we do taskset command exercise, it show us main and lcore-worker-2 thread are using core 1 and 2.
+If we execute taskset command, it show us main and lcore-worker-2 thread are using core 1 and 2.
 And other utilities eal-intr-thread, rte_mp_handle, and 5461-test running on non-lcore CPU (core-0 and 3).

 #### Conclusion

 If we use lcore option then DPDK try to use other core to run utitlity task.

-In this way, DPDK make sure to run single processing thread on one dedicated core/cpu to get full computation power.
+In this way, we can make sure DPDK use 100% cpu power for packet processing.